The Teaching Center at Washington University in St. Louis

 Vision and Goals

-The mission of the Washington University Teaching Center is to foster excellence in teaching and learning by integrating pedagogy and scholarship with classroom design.
+The mission of The Teaching Center at Washington University in St. Louis is to foster excellence in teaching and learning by integrating pedagogy and scholarship with classroom design.
 This unique approach allows The Teaching Center to develop and support the methods, tools, and physical spaces that can improve student learning.
 The Teaching Center serves all schools at Washington University.

 Our integrative approach involves collaborating with faculty to design and evaluate effective pedagogy; advancing the scholarship of teaching and learning via collaborations with faculty and University centers; providing formalized, multi-disciplinary training in pedagogy for teaching assistants and future faculty; and designing and supporting well-equipped, intuitive classrooms.